ChrisW-priv/PersonalVault/notes/Knowledge Database.md

 - User Training and Support: If users have no Idea how to use it - whey won't try.
 Figure out how to make a docs that are easy to use with currently most popular tools.

+While the above specification captures the primary considerations of the Database, it does not specify how exactly it should be implemented.
+After all, a database storing knowledge is different from one storing columnar structure of data, and thus, storing, indexing and retrieving data, will be different enough to warrant a more custom approach.
+Currently, there are many methods to query text databases.  `[...]`

+Definitely, we want to do *chunking*, and we want to use [vectors](Embedding%20Model.md) to store the meaning of that chunk in an easy to find format.